 Oils and Fats

 This is obviously very counter-intuitive and may be hard to believe.
-These links give detailed information and evidence:
+The links below give detailed information and evidence.

 Clear and comprehensive summary of the state of the debate: